ang-zeyu/infisearch/docs/src/indexer/indexing.md

 Similarly, you can specify only specific files to index.
 This is an empty array by default, which indexes everything.

-If a file matches both an `exclude` and `include` pattern, the `exclude` pattern will take precedence.
+If a file matches both an `exclude` and `include` pattern, the `exclude` pattern will have priority.

 #### Adding Positions: **`with_positions = true`**